MideTechnology/endaq-device/docs/index.rst

 ================

 .. note::
-  This documentation is in very early development.
+  This documentation is still in development.

 ``endaq.device`` provides a means of representing, accessing, configuring and controlling `enDAQ™ data recorders <https://endaq.com/collections/endaq-shock-recorders-vibration-data-logger-sensors>`_.
 It also supports legacy SlamStick™ devices (X, C, and S).

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Contents:

    endaq/quickstart